-- Good health helps you be more successful in university. - · For good nutrition, eat a varied diet with lots of vegetables, fruits, and whole grains and minimize fats, sugar, and salt. - · Regular exercise is not only important for good health but is a great way to reduce stress in your - Sleep is one of the first areas where university students cut back when they find themselves too busy with classes, work, and other activities.
-Taking the time to get enough sleep, however, makes you so much more efficient when studying that it can actually save you time. - Substance use and abuse not only takes its toll on the body but also contributes to problems in university, at work, and in the future.
+- Good health helps you be more successful in college. - For good nutrition, eat a varied diet with lots of vegetables, fruits, and whole grains and minimize fats, sugar, and salt. - Regular exercise is not only important for good health but is a great way to reduce stress in your life. - Sleep is one of the first areas where college students cut back when they find themselves too busy with classes, work, and other activities.
+Taking the time to get enough sleep, however, makes you so much more efficient when studying that it can actually save you time. - Substance use and abuse not only takes its toll on the body but also contributes to problems in college, at work, and in the future.
 You may need to make a smart decision between short-term pleasures and long-term success. - Since many stressors are unavoidable in life, we all need to find good ways to minimize their effects.
-The best stress-reducers over time become good habits that will increase our wellness and help us succeed in university and careers. - If you are having an emotional or relationship problem that persists and affects your life, don't hesitate to seek help.
-Most universities have counselors and health professionals trained to help you get through any crisis.
+The best stress-reducers over time become good habits that will increase our wellness and help us succeed in college and careers. - If you are having an emotional or relationship problem that persists and affects your life, don't hesitate to seek help.
+Most colleges have counselors and health professionals trained to help you get through any crisis. - Sexual health is your own business-except that sexuality usually affects and is affected by others.
+Smart choices focus on protecting yourself from potential problems, regardless of your choices about sexual activity.

-1. whose fault is it if im overweight now?
-2. Whose fault is it if I'm overweight two years from now?
-3. Whom can I talk to if I want to find a weight loss program that will work best for me?
-4. Complete these sentences: 1.
-What I think most needs change in my diet is
+- 1. Whose fault is it if I'm overweight now? \ - 2.
+Whose fault is it if I'm overweight two years from now? - 3.
+Whom can I talk to if I want to find a weight loss program that will work best for me?

+4. Complete these sentences:

-2. The main reason I don't get enough exercise is 3.
-When I feel stressed, I often (How healthy is that?
+- 1. What I think most needs change in my diet is - 2.
+The main reason I don't get enough exercise is - 3.
+When I feel stressed, I often \\\\\ that?
 Should you choose healthier activities instead?)

+\ (How healthy is

-4. The first step in resolving a conflict you are having with someone else is to How do you know if you're drinking too much or too often?
-As a abou -- university student, why should you care about how much stress you feel and what you do t it? - u have a friend who has seemed very depressed lately, what signs should you look for that t indicate he or she is becoming suicidal?
-If you u do see signs of suicide in your friend, what should you do?
-3. 4.
-How As a abou If you migh
+4. The first step in resolving a conflict you are having with someone else is to

+5. How do you know if you're drinking too much or too often?

+- 6. As a college student, why should you care about how much stress you feel and what you do about it? - 7.
+If you have a friend who has seemed very depressed lately, what signs should you look for that might indicate he or she is becoming suicidal? - 8.
+If you do see signs of suicide in your friend, what should you do? - 9.
+If you are sexually active, can you be certain you are at zero risk for acquiring HIV?
+If so, when?
+If not, why not?

 1. Choose a friend you enjoy spending time with and see if he or she will help you with an "experiment."
 Together, make a list of fun things to do together in the next week that will help minimize your stress.
 Choose activities that are different from your usual habits.
 Following are some ideas, but be creative and try to include your own healthy ideas:

-- · Cook a healthy meal together (if you have a kitchen) or shop together for snacks you can carry with you for when you're hungry between classes. - Go for a jog, bike ride, or long walk at least three times during the week. - Study together early in the evening, with snacks and drinks that won't slow you down or keep you up, and then get to bed on time.
+- Cook a healthy meal together (if you have a kitchen) or shop together for snacks you can carry with you for when you're hungry between classes. - Go for a jog, bike ride, or long walk at least three times during the week. - Study together early in the evening, with snacks and drinks that won't slow you down or keep you up, and then get to bed on time.